-In 2013, the THSC Watchmen discovered and stopped a bill that would have given CPS a significant advantage over families in Texas court by allowing CPS to take children based on convictions under foreign law.
+In 2013, the THSC Watchmen discovered and stopped a bill that would have given CPS a significant advantage over families in Texas courts by allowing CPS to take children based on convictions under foreign law.

 How You Can Help the THSC Watchmen

-To achieve our mission at the Capitol, the THSC Watchmen Program requires funding from generous supporters like you.
+To achieve our mission at the Capitol, the THSC Watchmen program requires funding from generous supporters like you.